minhthongvnmc/Animated-Menu-WFHMC-City/README.md

 > [!WARNING]
 > # IMPORTANT NOTICE & COPY WARNING
 > **PLEASE READ CAREFULLY BEFORE DOWNLOADING / USING:**
-> - **Compatibility:** Ensure your client environment supports custom title screen shaders and menu modifications for full visual compatibility and optimal animation performance.
+> - **Client Compatibility:** Ensure your client environment supports custom title screen shaders and menu modifications for full visual compatibility and optimal animation performance.
-> - **Copyright & Redistribution:** This project is protected by copyright.
-Reuploading, redistributing, or publishing unauthorized copies, mirrors, or modified versions of this pack on external sites without explicit authorization from **MinhthongVNMC Studio** is strictly prohibited.
+> - **Copyright & Protection:** Redistribution, unauthorized copying, or reuploading of this asset pack without explicit authorization from **MinhthongVNMC Studio** is strictly prohibited.
-> - **Commercial Use:** Commercial exploitation or monetization of these visual assets is not permitted.
-> - **Official Source Only:** Only download from official links to avoid compromised files.
+> - **Official Source Only:** Always download from official links to guarantee project integrity, security, and access to new updates.

 ---